Belize has over 200 islands and choosing one to visit may be difficult but we are making it easier with our top pick!

 South Water Caye

-An island less than half a mile long with a unique white sandy beach, tropical trees and plants that is surrounded by crystal clear water.
-It is a part of the South Water Caye Marine Reserve and snorkelers enjoy this Caye for the abundant marine life all around the island.
+An island less than half a mile long with a white sandy beach, tropical trees, and plants, South Water Caye offers travelers the chance to live out their castaway vacation dreams.
+The island is surrounded by crystal-clear water.
+And, it is a part of the South Water Caye Marine Reserve.
+Here, snorkelers – who can snorkel right offshore – enjoy this Caye for the abundant marine life all around the island.